clareaulab/clareau-lab-website-old/index.md

     - image: /images/nyc.jpg
 ---

+# Lareau Lab @ Memorial Sloan Kettering

+Established in 2023, our lab is part of the Computational and Systems Biology program at Sloan Kettering Institute.
+The lab is located on the 11th Floor of Zuckerman Research Center

 # Computational and Translational Immunology

-[//]:  {% include carousel.html height="40" unit="%" duration="10" number="1" %}
+{% include carousel.html height="30" unit="%" duration="10" number="1" %}

-[Lab Website Template](https://github.com/greenelab/lab-website-template) is an easy-to-use, flexible website template for [labs](https://www.greenelab.com/).
-Spend less time worrying about managing a website and citations, and more time running your lab.

 {%
   include button.html